jonjohnsontc/songwriter-graph/README.md

 In the near future, I plan on adding a number of additions, including:

-- Additional titles, starting with the full catalog of each featured artist
+- Additional titles, starting with the full catalog of each currently featured artist
-- A web interface to query the recommender
+- A web interface to query the recommender (you can view the code so far [here](https://github.com/jonjohnsontc/si_app))
 - Adding song lyrics as an additional set of features
 - Incorporating songwriter credits into the model

 Eventually, I plan on revamping the recommender entirely, into the aforementioned tool to connect listeners with songwriters.
 The idea of the model being two-fold (and therefore made up of two different models):

-- Given a song, recommend songwriters whom write similarly to how the song in question was written
+- Given a song, recommend songwriters who write the most similar to how the song in question was written
 - Recommend the songwriter's works which sound most like the original song submitted

 ## Layout